Jim Folsom: Governor

 Folsom was elected governor for the first time in 1946 on a New Deal liberal platform attacking corporate interests and the wealthy.
 He waged a colorful campaign with a hillbilly band, brandishing a mop and bucket that he said would "clean out" the Capitol.
-His opponent, Handy Ellis, attacked Folsom by saying his election would threaten segregation laws and encourage communist-backed labor unions.
+His opponent, Leven H. Ellis, attacked Folsom by saying his election would threaten segregation laws and encourage "communist-backed labor unions".

-Historian Dan T. Carter summarized Folsom's democratic ideals thusly: "(T)he three pillars of a democratic society were the Bill of Rights, an activist and compassionate government, and an absolute and unqualified democracy."
-Folsom warned voters that, in the wake of World War II, which he said was fought "against hatred and violence," those sought to use mischaracterizations of political ideas to divide "race and race, class and class ... religion and religion."
+Historian Dan T. Carter summarized Folsom's democratic ideals thus: "(T)he three pillars of a democratic society were the Bill of Rights, an activist and compassionate government, and an absolute and unqualified democracy."
+In the wake of World War II, which he said was fought "against hatred and violence," Folsom warned voters against those who sought to use mischaracterizations of political ideas to divide "race and race, class and class ... religion and religion."

-On March 3, 1948, Folsom's name was in headlines across the nation when the 30-year-old Christine Johnston, a widow who had met Folsom in late 1944 while she was working as a cashier at the Tutwiler Hotel in Birmingham, filed a paternity suit against the governor by alleging that he was the father of her 22-month-old son.
-Undaunted, nine days after the suit was filed Folsom appeared on the sidewalk in front of the Barbizon Modeling School in New York City, where he kissed a hundred pretty models who had voted him "The Nation's Number One Leap Year Bachelor," attracting a crowd of 2500 onlookers and causing a traffic jam.
-Johnston dropped the suit in June for a cash settlement from Folsom; years later, he admitted to an interviewer that he was indeed the father of Johnston's child.
+Folsom was among the first Southern governors to advocate a moderate position on racial integration and improvement of civil rights for African Americans.
+In his Christmas message on December 25, 1949, he said, "As long as the Negroes are held down by deprivation and lack of opportunity, the other poor people will be held down alongside them."

+On March 3, 1948, Folsom's name was in headlines across the nation when the 30-year-old Christine Putman Johnston, who had met Folsom in late 1944 while she was working as a cashier at the Tutwiler Hotel in Birmingham, filed a paternity suit against the governor by alleging that he was the father of her 22-month-old son.
+Undaunted, Folsom appeared nine days after the suit was filed outside the Barbizon Modeling School in New York City, where he kissed a hundred pretty models who had voted him "The Nation's Number One Leap Year Bachelor," attracting a crowd of 2,500 onlookers and causing a traffic jam.
+The kissing stunt made national news, but did nothing to halt the political damage.
+When the paternity suit broke, Folsom was challenging president Truman for the Democratic nomination for President.
+Because of the negative publicity surrounding his case, Folsom lost his bid to represent Alabama as a favorite-son candidate for president in an election held on May 4, 1948.
 On May 5, 1948, without prior publicity, Folsom married the 20-year-old Jamelle Moore, a secretary at the state Highway Department, whom he had met during his 1946 campaign and had been dating and seeing "almost daily" since then.
+Johnston subsequently dropped the suit in June for a cash settlement from Folsom; years later, he admitted to an interviewer that he was indeed the father of Johnston's child.